-- 1. Subrecipients will be notified within 30 days of the upcoming Title VI review by certified letter and/or prioritized email. - 2.
-A week prior to the on-site review, a reminder will be sent by priority email to discuss agenda, logistics, expectations of the on-site visit, and to request policies, procedures and sample documents for a desk audit.
+- 1. Subrecipients will be notified within 30 days of the upcoming Title VI review via DocuSign. - A week prior to the on-site review, a reminder will be sent to discuss agenda, logistics, expectations of the on-site visit, and to request policies, procedures and sample documents for a desk audit.